circleci/circleci-docs/jekyll/_cci2/persist-data.md

 ![artifacts data flow]( {{ site.baseurl }}/assets/img/docs/Diagram-v3-Artifact.png)

-TODO: replace ^^ with up to date image

 TODO: add in overview of artifacts and applicable use cases

 For more information on using artifacts to persist data once a job has completes, see the [Storing Build Artifacts]({{site.baseurl}}/2.0/artifacts/) guide.